December 16, 2020 by clearlycoffee

 All coffee has acidity.
 Several different types of acid, such as citric acid, can be present in coffee, but when cupping, we aren’t really referencing the amount of acidity in the brew, but the mouth feel that the coffee leaves after a sip.
 This includes the brightness, dryness, sourness, sweetness, and oily elements of a coffee.
 What kind of a sensation does the coffee leave in your mouth after tasting?
 Is it bright and tart?
 Dry and sweet?
 Or is it oily and bitter?

 Acidity is a bit more complex and requires practice to fully comprehend all of its complexities.
 However, acidity is essential to a good coffee.
-Without acidity, coffee can be rather boring, and lacking in flavor.
+The fact of the matter is, without acidity, coffee can be rather boring and lacking in flavor, in short, not a very enjoyable experience.
 Coffees with more acidic content are bright and complex, offering sour or sweet notes that bring a fullness to the overall flavor.
-Coffees with less acidic content allow other characteristics to come through in the flavor, such as floral, earthy, and smokey notes.
+Coffees with low acidity allow other characteristics to come through in the flavor, such as floral, earthy, and smokey notes.
 Light roasts generally have more acidity and dark roasts have less acidity.

-Body is basically the texture of a coffee, and can also be described as the way it feels in your mouth.
-There are full-bodied, light-bodied, and no-bodied coffees.
+Body is basically the texture of different coffees, and can also be described as the way it feels in your mouth.
+There are full-bodied coffees, light-bodied, and no-bodied coffees.
 Technically, there are not really any coffees with no body, but flatter, thinner brews are described as no-bodied due to their lack of body or mouthfeel.
 Common terms used to describe the body of a coffee include full, light, thick, viscous, watery, silky, oily, syrupy, and more.

 Practice Analyzing Coffee For Deeper Enjoyment

 Cupping is not a practice that one becomes good at overnight.
-To begin to notice the complexities of the five elements of coffee, one must practice coffee tasting regularly.
-Whenever you purchase a nice coffee, try tasting and analyzing the five elements of it before drinking it regularly.
+To begin to notice the complexities of the five elements of coffee, one must practice coffee tasting regularly and fine tune the palate.
+Whenever you purchase a nice newcoffee, try tasting and analyzing the five elements of it before drinking it regularly.
 Understanding the full nature of a coffee’s flavor will bring about more enjoyment and more fulfillment from your daily cup.

 A good cup of coffee will have a long list of flavors that most drinkers never even notice.
 Those that take the time to understand the five elements of coffee tasting, will be rewarded for their efforts with a more fulfilling relationship with their favorite brews.